 What if you don’t have a pellet grill?

-This recipe was originally made in a traditional oven.
-You can follow the same temp guides for your oven if you’d rather cook them there.
+This recipe was initially made in a traditional oven.
+You can follow the same temp guides for your range if you’d rather cook them there.

 You can also cook these on other types of grills, just make sure you have a feel for the temperature control and hot spots, and turn the pan as needed so that they do not burn.

 Tips for making the BEST Butter Swim Biscuits

 Biscuits are ALL about the texture, and the texture is all about NOT OVERMIXING THE DOUGH.
 So stir it as little as you have to, to make sure all the dry ingredients are no longer dry at the end.

 To do that you have to do the old, flour fluff + gentle scoop into measuring cup + level off the measuring cup as they taught you back in HomeEc if you are old enough (like me) to have had Home Ec.